Div7195/MovieVerse/README.md

-# MovieVerse
+## MovieVerse
  A web app through which user can see details of various movies.
-- Main features:
+# Main features:
-- Sort movies by popularity, top rated etc.
+- Sort movies by popularity, top rated, upcoming etc.
 - Sort movies by genre
 - See detailed description about any movie including cast, videos, trailers, reviews, etc.
 - Search any movies by keywords